Live series

 Official CPI, year over year · +27.5% vs. Jan 2020

-The monthly pace is slower than the 2022 spike, but the accumulated rise since 2020 still compounds against wages and savings.
+The latest annual inflation print looks calmer than 2022, but the accumulated rise since 2020 is still large enough to keep grinding wages and savings.

 Live series